skellis46/slipbox/pressure, stress and strain - the body in time.md

 Limitation.
 Narrow the attention.
 The resources.
 To touch the earth and our bodies on it lightly.
 But what do I mean by _scale of time?_

 more like a hobby --to resist the compression of time through neoliberal (eye-roll) pressure. https://seths.blog/2022/01/generative-hobbies/

-#### The game of people we loved and were loved by
+#### The game of people you will love

-There's a simple game to play; it's a game based on people we loved and were loved by.
+There's a simple game to play.
 I first read about it in Andri Snaer Magnason's _On Time and Water_.

-> When is someone you will love still going to be alive?[@magnason-2021-time p.308]
+The game is to answer the question: "When is someone you will love still going to be alive?"[@magnason-2021-time p.308]

+Here's my version.
+My grandmother, Gladys Eastwood, was born in December 1913.
+Here she is singing.
+Gladys gave birth to my mother, Gabrielle Eastwood-Ellis in 1937.
+Here she is in 1960.
+I was born in 1968, and here I am in about 1973.
+My niece Rebecca was in 1980; and Rebecca's daughter -- my great niece -- Zoe Ellis-Craig was born in 2016.
+If we imagine that Zoe lives until she is 90 then this would mean she would die in 2106.

+Gladys: 1913 - 2005
+Gabrielle: 1937 - 2021
+Simon: 1968 -
+Rebecca: 1980 -
+Zoe: 2016 -

+That is 193 years of people I have loved and who have loved me.
+193 years.
+This small, insignificant, delicate body extended through time, and "beyond the ego boundary of [my] own mortality".[@krznaric-2021-good pp.14-15] This body's traumas, hopes, dreams, desires, and limitations; its 206 discrete bones, 650 or so muscles, and 100 billion neurons.
+This a body that counts.
+These are the bodies that count.

+Magnason describes it like this:

 > [This is the] time you can touch with your own hands.
 Your time is the time of the people you know and love, the time that moulds you.
-And your time is also the time of the people you will know and love.
+And your time is also the time of the people you *will* know and love.
 The time that you will shape.
 Everything you do matters.
 You create the future every single day.’[@magnason-2021-time p.309]

-The game of people we loved and were loved by.
-Gladys.
-Recording of her singing?
-Zoe.
-Delusions of grandeur.
-1913 (2005) - 1937 (2021) - 1968 - 1980 - 2016 - 2106
-Just five generations, only two of these people are dead.

-193 years.
-This small, insignificant, delicate body extended through time.
-It's traumas, hopes, dreams, desires, limitations; it's 206 discrete bones, 650 or so muscles, 100 billion neurons.
-This a body that counts.
-These are the bodies that count.

-[[Magnason - On Time and Water#^f0cae3]] -- purposelessness.
-Focus on the empty.
-But to build these practices so that they touch the earth lightly.

 #### To be a good ancestor